dnsimple/dnsimple-support/content/articles/renewing-standard-ssl-certificate.markdown

 1. Follow the instructions to purchase the certificate renewal.

     1. Check the certificate [common name](/articles/what-is-common-name) matches the one you want to renew.
+    1. By default ECDSA is selected for you but you can select RSA as the signature algorithm if your particular scenario requires it.
     1. Leave the CSR option unchecked, unless you really need to provide a [custom CSR](/articles/what-is-csr).
 The easiest thing to do is to have us automatically generate the CSR (and a new private key to go with it).
     1. Submit the order.